NodePing/PUSH_Clients/Python3/NodePingPython3PUSH/README.md

-# CURRENTLY A WORK IN PROGRESS
-This is still being tested on different OSes and their versions of Python 3.
-The lowest tested version is Python 3.4.
-This document is not up to date for the Python 3 client.

-# NodePing Python PUSH check client
+# NodePing Python3 PUSH check client

-A python client for the NodePing PUSH check (https://nodeping.com/push_check.html).
+A python3 client for the NodePing PUSH check (https://nodeping.com/push_check.html).
-This has been tested on python 2.7.x and popular Linux distros, FreeBSD, OpenBSD, and Windows server versions.
-Windows and FreeBSD versions require the additional install of psutil, which is easily installed via pip.
+This has been tested on python 3.4.x and popular Linux distros, FreeBSD, OpenBSD, and Windows server versions.
+Windows and FreeBSD and OpenBSD versions require the additional install of psutil, which is easily installed via pip.

 ## Configuration